What to Expect with Your New Hardwood Floor.

-- Sample boards serve as examples, but do not provide a complete overview of the markings, shades and colors present in a grade and species of wood.
-Each board in unique, and some variations may exist between the sample boards and your installed flooring.
+- Sample boards serve as examples, but do not provide a complete overview of the markings, shades and colors present in a grade and species of material.
+Carpet is dye lot sensitive, so different dye lots will vary slightly in color.
+Each board of flooring is unique and variations may exist between the sample boards and your installed flooring.
 Rustic / hand scraped (Armstrong American Scrape Collection) hardwood is expected to have knots, rough boards and holes and is not a defect of the wood, rather expected characteristics.

-- Doing touch up paint after the flooring job is complete is normal & expected due to the nature of the flooring project.
-We do not do any sort of painting.
+- Doing paint touch ups after the flooring job is complete is normal and expected due to the nature of the flooring project.
+PriceCo Floors does not do any type of painting.

 - Our installers will not be able to wear shoe coverings/take off their shoes during the installation process.
 Flooring is construction and shoe coverings are slippery/ the traction of their shoes is necessary when carrying heavy materials, going up and down stairs, installing carpet etc. Reach out to your sales rep prior to signing a contract if this is a concern.

 - Shoe molding is only installed where there is baseboard.
 It is never installed on framing.

 - If there is a problem or questions during your installation please mention it to the installers or call your sales representative.
 If we don’t know, we can’t fix it.
 Similarly, if there is a specific part of your subfloor that needs extra attention, please mention it to the installers upon their arrival